About AdWords labels

 The following example scenario shows how you might use labels to compare how well keywords perform across multiple campaigns.

 Bob is an online retailer that sells clothing and accessories for men and women.
-He has campaigns for shoes, clothes and bags for each of his three major markets (Victoria, New South Wales and Queensland) and within the campaigns has separate ad groups for generic and brand keywords.
-This structure (e.g. Victoria – Shoes – Generic and New South Wales – Shoes – Generic) means that he has the same ads and keywords in different parts of his account.
+He has campaigns for shoes, clothes and bags for each of his three major markets (New York, Massachusetts and Pennsylvania) and within the campaigns has separate ad groups for generic and brand keywords.
+This structure (example: New York - Shoes - Generic and Massachusetts - Shoes - Generic) means that he has the same ads and keywords in different parts of his account.

-Without labels, Bob can't easily sort his account or run a report to see how well trainers are selling in Victoria compared to New South Wales.
+Without labels, Bob can't easily sort his account or run a report to see how well trainers are selling in London compared to Bristol.
 With labels, however, Bob can create the label "trainers" and apply it to all trainer-related keywords across his account.
-He can then filter his keywords by this label to only see sneaker keywords.
+He can then filter his keywords by this label to only see trainer keywords.

 In the previous AdWords experience, Bob can use the Dimensions tab labels reports to aggregate performance by label.
 These reports allow him to compare, for example, how trainers perform against all other shoes, or how the label "trainers" compares with other individual labels.
-Determine which AdWords experience you're using.
+Work out which AdWords experience you're using.